romainnm/todolist/README.md

 ## How this project can be optimized
 - Add ability to edit tasks
 - Add functions to delete projects/todolists
+- Add a "breadcrumb" to help the user with the navigation

 ## :cactus: About Me :cactus: